August 31, 2023

 “Never let the fear of striking out get in your way.” - -George Herman “Babe” Ruth, Baseball Legend

+Many athletes are afraid of being bullied by their coaches.
 Some coaches can be overly gruff and forceful with their feedback.
-Many athletes are afraid of being yelled at by their coaches because of this.
-Research indicates that only 5-10% of youth sports coaches have proper training relevant to their sport.
+And research indicates that only 5-10% of youth sports coaches have proper training relevant to their sport.
 This can be taken the wrong way by several athletes.
 One high school athlete noted that he hated going to practices because he worried about making mistakes and being embarrassed by the coach.
 During his games, he would worry so much about making a mistake, that his performance began to falter.

 Influence of Peers in Athletics